 Vanessa joins us after completing her Masters in Industrial Relations and Human Resources from the University of Toronto.
-Vanessa was the top graduating student of her year and achieved UofT’s Frank Reid Prize.
-She also has a BBA honors from the Beedie School of Business in human resources and marketing.
+Vanessa was the top graduating student of her year and awarded UofT’s Frank Reid Prize.
 Prior to pursuing a PhD, Vanessa worked in industry at a leading professional services firm and a large multi-union transit authority.

 Human resources; Organization behaviour; Careers; Voluntary job turnover; Job mobility; Millennial mindset; Social media at work.